Pressure grows on Polish govt over media reform bill after Senate rejection | Law-Order

 Pressure grows on Polish govt over media reform bill after Senate rejection

-Poland's opposition-led upper house of parliament, the Senate, on Thursday voted against a broadcast reform bill that critics say is aimed at silencing a U.S.-owned anti-government news channel.
-The reforms would strengthen a ban on firms from outside the European Economic Area controlling Polish broadcasters and has been denounced by the United States, one of Warsaw's top allies.
+Poland's opposition-led upper house of parliament, the Senate, on Thursday rejected a broadcast reform bill that critics say is aimed at silencing a U.S.-owned, anti-government news channel.
+The reforms would strengthen a ban on firms from outside the European Economic Area controlling Polish broadcasters and has been denounced by the United States, one of Warsaw's top allies, as an infringement of media freedoms.

-Poland's opposition-led upper house of parliament, the Senate, on Thursday voted against a broadcast reform bill that critics say is aimed at silencing a U.S.-owned anti-government news channel.
+Poland's opposition-led upper house of parliament, the Senate, on Thursday rejected a broadcast reform bill that critics say is aimed at silencing a U.S.-owned, anti-government news channel.

-The reforms would strengthen a ban on firms from outside the European Economic Area controlling Polish broadcasters and has been denounced by the United States, one of Warsaw's top allies.
-The Senate rejected the legislation by a vote of 53-37, with 3 abstentions.
+The reforms would strengthen a ban on firms from outside the European Economic Area controlling Polish broadcasters and has been denounced by the United States, one of Warsaw's top allies, as an infringement of media freedoms.
+The Senate voted down the legislation by a 53-37 margin with 3 abstentions.

 The PiS says the legislation is aimed at ensuring fair news coverage, accusing foreign outlets of an anti-government bias.
 Critics say it is part of a broader effort to muzzle the media.
 Since the party took office in 2015, Poland has dropped to 64th place from 18th on the World Media Freedom Index.

+The reform of the Broadcasting Act would remove this possibility.
+"We are...still concerned about the future of TVN and independent media in Poland as the bill can still be passed by the Sejm and the license for our news channel TVN24 is still not renewed," said Kasia Kieli, President and Managing Director for Discovery in Europe, the Middle East and Africa.

-If their Polish license isn't renewed, TVN24 is likely to continue to operate on a Dutch license.
-Discovery has said it will take legal action on grounds of discrimination if TVN24's licence is not renewed.
+If its Polish license is not renewed, TVN24 would probably aim to continue to operate on a Dutch license.
+Discovery has said it will take legal action on grounds of discrimination if TVN24's licence is not extended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)